attila-lendvai/maru/README.md

 #### MacOS

-Please note that recent MacOS versions don't support 32 bit executables anymore, but Maru's LLVM backend should work fine.
-I don't test it regularly, so things may not always work out of the box.
+Please note that x86 MacOS dropped support for 32 bit executables, so the current x86 backend won't work there.
+The even newer Mac's nowadays have ARM CPU's, and there's no ARM backend for Maru.
+There are no fundamental reasons why the LLVM backend shouldn't work on MacOS, but I don't own a Mac.

+PR's are welcome for fixes, setting up CI, or adjusting this readme.

+The following instructions used to work at around 2018:

 1. Make sure XCode is installed.
 In a Terminal: